nmarley/dashruby/documentation/script.md

 [Index](index.md)

-BTC::Script
+Dash::Script
 ===========

-Script is a string of [opcodes](opcode.md) specifying conditions that allow moving bitcoins from one transaction to another.
+Script is a string of [opcodes](opcode.md) specifying conditions that allow moving Dash from one transaction to another.

 Script can be used in two contexts: